 What's Operational Management in Industry like?

-From the start of this bachelor's level programme (30 ECTS credits), you'll convey theory into practice and work on a project at a real company for two days a week.
+From the start of this bachelor's level programme (full-time, 30 ECTS credits), you'll convey theory into practice and work on a project at a real company for two days a week.
 On top of this, it is also possible to obtain a certificate from the world famous Franklin Covey Institute.